 I stopped competing in 1997 and since then have focused on general swimming and the triathlon too.
 In 2011, I was the Hessen state champion in the 200m butterfly swimming.
 I’ve also been a swimming coach for babies, children and triathletes looking to improve their swimming techniques since 1993.

 Many people probably haven’t tried this sport, what is it like?

 It’s fun, but also very demanding.
 Some people probably think it is just swimming and prettily dancing in the water.
 But it’s so much more than that.
 The training is hard.
 In my teens, I trained six hours per day, seven day a week.
 At the same time, I was attending school, studying and taking exams, the same as everyone else.

 There is so much hard work underneath.
 This sport combines many difficult things including endurance, strength, teamwork, flexibility and grace.
 We are using our muscles constantly while holding our breath.
 If you don't think that's tough, try running as fast as you can without breathing.
 Plus, as tough as it is, we need to smile and perform while doing it and make it look as easy as possible.

-For me and many other synchronised swimmers, the fact that people do not understand the sport well is perhaps the most difficult part to deal with.
-We have to constantly motivate ourselves that we do the sport because we love it, despite it not being widely recognised or acknowledged.
+For me and many other synchronized swimmers, the fact that people do not understand the sport well is perhaps the most difficult part to deal with.
+We have to constantly motivate ourselves that we do the sport because we love it, despite it not being widely recognized or acknowledged.

 What do you like most about the sport?